hashicorp/field-workshops-consul/instructor-guides/CONSUL_OSS_INSTRUCTOR_GUIDE.md

 Go through each of these tracks from start to finish and make sure you understand them.
 Students may have questions during the labs.
 When presenting a workshop be sure to give enough time for all your participants to go through the labs.
 Remember that this is probably their first time working a tool like Consul.

 You will need to provide the links to your workshop attendees.
 You can either provide the public link, or send a private invite per track.
 Instruqt will support private invites for topics in the near future.

+#### Creating Instruqt Invites
+Once you've gotten an invite to the HashiCorp organization you can create temporary invite links for your students:

+1. Click on the **Invites** link at the top of the page.
+2. Click on the **New+** button to create a new invite.
+3. Create a descriptive title for internal use.
+Example: "Atlanta Intro to Terraform on Azure Workshop"
+4. Select the track you want to make available.
+5. Set the invite to expire in a month or two.
+6. Make the track available to your user for at least a week.
+7. Turn on the **Allow Anonymous** switch so you can hand the URL out on the day of training.

+### Configuring the Instruqt Pools
+We recommend that you configure Instruqt pools for each Instruqt track used in this workshop 1-2 hours before your workshop begins.
+Please see this Confluence [doc](https://hashicorp.atlassian.net/wiki/spaces/SE/pages/511574174/Instruqt+and+Remark+Contributor+Guide#InstruqtandRemarkContributorGuide-ConfiguringInstruqtPools) for instructions.

 ### The Live Demo
 Between Chapters 1 and 2 there is a slide that says *Live Demo*.
 You can use an instruqt track to do a brief Consul demo for your participants.
 Follow these steps to do the demo: